thomhines/interface-design/Day 02.md

+### Housekeeping
+- Have people change their WP name to their full name (if necessary)
+- Questions?

-### Discuss Bad UX
+### Discuss Good/Bad UX
 - Review HW

-Make list on board of all the things that can make for frustrating UX:
+Make list on board of all the things that can make for frustrating or positive UX:

 (Get one student to write on board, and one to copy list and post to blog)

+Bad:
 1. False Expectations
 2. Bad hierarchy
 3. Faulty accessibility content